santitobon9/487DB-Project/README.md

 BigQuery:
 The idea of our work is that we would run some performance experiments.
 So that we think about designing a large scale ingestion of analytics events and the system needs to be fast enough.
 As a result, we may think of Bigquery.
-Here is a reason why we choose the Bigquery.
+Here is a reason why we choose Bigquery.
 First, Bigquery is a google analytics DB.
 Each query is transformed into an execution tree by Dremel (Google query engine).The data is retrieved from Colossus and aggregated…So, everything runs on Google Jupiter with a high-speed network.
 Second, it is user-friendly.
 It’s accessible via its web UI, command-line tool, or client library (written in C#,